INFORMSJoC/2023.0195/README.md

 ### Dependencies

-Run the following to install a subset of necessary python packages for our code
+Run the following to install a set of necessary python packages for our code
 ```sh
 pip install -r requirements.txt
 ```